iyankovsky/java-server-template/documentation/faq.md

 It works as an example that can be transformed, refactored and supplemented into a state that forms a solid base for real project development.

 ##
+**Q:**
-**Q:** Why is the task tracker chosen as the reference implementation?
+Why is the task tracker chosen as the reference implementation?

+**A:**
-**A:** The task tracker is a well known kind of tool in the IT world and there is a great chance that your team members are already familiar with its concepts and features.
+The task tracker is a well known kind of tool in the IT world and there is a great chance that your team members are already familiar with its concepts and features.

+##
+**Q:** Why Git version is specified in README file?

+**A:**
+It is always a good practice to document all used tools and their versions, even if they are used indirectly or implicitly.
+Right now Git is a preferred tool for the vast majority of projects and some of them depend on specific Git version.